|Reasons to use your data

 If the complaint is in relation to how we use, access and/or store your personal data and you are not happy with the outcome you can contact the ICO.
 Their information is available here: www.ico.org.uk

 We can hold no responsibility for the content and/or processes of third party websites that you visit as a result of using the GWlegal website and any websites maintained or run by GWlegal including any brands, trading styles etc.

-In the main we keep your data within the European Economic Area (EEA) but some information could be transferred out.
-When we do this we will put certain safeguards in place and vet the companies before using them.
-Usually this will be for our transactional emails that help further your case – we use a company called Mandrill who is not based in the EEA.
+In the main your data is stored and processed within the United Kingdom (UK) but some information could be transferred out, usually this will be for our transactional emails that help further your case – we use a company called Mandrill who is not based in the UK.

-GWlegal is the trading name of Goldsmith Williams Solicitors who are registered in England at 4th Floor, 20 Chapel Street, Liverpool, L3 9GW where a list of members is open for inspection.
+GWlegal is the trading name of GW LAW LTD (formerly Goldsmith Williams Solicitors) who are registered in England & Wales under company no. 09837891.
+Registered office: 20 Chapel Street, Liverpool, L3 9GW where a list of members is open for inspection.
 Authorised and regulated by the Solicitors Regulation Authority under number 636375.
 Calls charged at a national rate